If your work ability has weakened, vocational retraining can help you transition to new tasks that are suitable for your state of health.

 - a tax card so that we can withhold the right amount of tax on your rehabilitation allowance.

-Ask your school’s representative to fill in the study certificate on our website and to send it to us always in August for as long as your studies last.
+Ask your school’s representative to fill in the study certificate (the form is available in Finnish or Swedish) and to send it to us always in August for as long as your studies last.
 We require the study certificate in order to

 - pay you the rehabilitation allowance

 - pay you the compensation for expenses incurred due to your studies.

 Submit your tax card to us always at the turn of the year.
 We require it so that we can deduct the right amount of tax from your rehabilitation allowance.

 You will receive a rehabilitation allowance from us for the duration of your studies.
 If your studies are interrupted or delayed due to sick leave, for example, contact your rehabilitation specialist.
 Also contact him or her if you graduate earlier than planned.